By Ann Marie McShane, Public Health Nurse

 Having your blood pressure tested is quick and painless.
 An arm band is placed around your upper arm which will gently inflate and take a measurement.
 Simple.

 If you have high blood pressure there are some simple lifestyle changes that you can make to lower your blood pressure.
 Losing a bit of weight, being more active, or quitting smoking will all help.
-In Telford and Wrekin, our friends at the Healthy Lifestyles service can help you through making these changes.
+In Telford and Wrekin, the Healthy Lifestyles Service can help you through making these changes.
 Remember – even the smallest step is a step in the right direction.
 To find out more about what you can do to manage high blood pressure click here.

 So this is the challenge that we have in Public Health.
 We want people to have their blood pressure measured so that they can take control and make a few simple changes to manage or improve it.